Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first**.
-Seriously.
-You're not the first person to stare blankly at a cryptic error message.
-Someone else probably spilled their coffee and wrote a blog post about it.
-Save your sanity (and your coffee).
+- **Pro Tip:**  Always name your variables like you're explaining your code to a grumpy, caffeine-deprived detective.
+Instead of `x`, use `customerLastName` or `numberOfFailedLoginAttempts`.
+Your future self (and anyone else who touches your code) will thank you – and maybe even buy you coffee.

 ---

-### 📅 Last Updated: 2025-01-24 01:14
+### 📅 Last Updated: 2025-01-24 08:20

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!